techmatters/terraso-backend/README.md

 # Terraso Backend

-Terraso backend is a Django project that powers the backend of Terraso platform.
+Terraso backend is a Django project that powers the backend of the Terraso platform.

 ## Running locally with Docker